InHouseQueue/InHouseQueue/README.md

 </div>

 ## This Project is no longer maintained.
-Don't worry the bot is still being developed on a private repository.
+The bot is still being developed on a private repository.
 Please feel free to clone this for your personal project, or if you are looking for the most up-to-date bot [Invite](https://discord.com/api/oauth2/authorize?client_id=1001168331996409856&permissions=1101927804016&scope=bot) it!

 ### Pull requests are welcome